PiresMA/epidemic_like_models/README.md

 * Gómez-Gardeñes, J., et al. "Explosive Contagion in Networks."
 Scientific reports 6 (2016).
 * Wang, Wei, et al. "Dynamics of social contagions with memory of nonredundant information."
 Physical Review E 92.1 (2015): 012820.
 * Sooknanan, Joanna, and Donna MG Comissiong.
 "When behaviour turns contagious: the use of deterministic epidemiological models in modeling social contagion phenomena."
 International Journal of Dynamics and Control (2016): 1-5.
+* Castillo-Chavez, Carlos, and Sunmi Lee.
+"Epidemiology Modeling in the Life and Social Sciences."
+(2011).

 Failures spreading
 * Ripoll, J., M. Manzano, and E. Calle.
 "Spread of epidemic-like failures in telecommunication networks."
 Physica A: Statistical Mechanics and its Applications 410 (2014): 457-469.